 The Auditor participates in the Audit Committee’s review and discussion of the annual accounts and quarterly interim accounts.
 In these meetings, the Audit Committee is informed of the annual and quarterly accounts and issues of special interest.
 Further, the Auditor reviews for key aspects of the audit, any material changes in the Company’s accounting principles, comments on any material estimated accounting figures and reports on all material matters on which there has been disagreement between the Auditor and the Executive Personnel of the Company.

-The Board and the Audit Committee will at least once a year review the Company’s internal control procedures relating to its financial reporting process, including weaknesses identified by the Auditor and proposals for improvement.
+The Board and the Audit Committee will at least once a year review the Company’s internal control procedures relating to its financial reporting process, including weaknesses identified by the Auditor and proposals for improvement, together with the Auditor.

 The Board holds a meeting with the Auditor at least once a year at which no representative of the Executive Personnel is present.
 The Board also determines the right of the Executive Personnel to use the Auditor for purposes other than auditing.